 Provide comfort for the child.

-Staff will notify the Custodial Parent/Guardian about the accident on the day that it occurred.
+Staff will notify the Decision Making Parent/Guardian about the accident on the day that it occurred.

 Staff are not to be used a messengers for either party.
 We are not lawyers, counsellors or agents of either party.
 Any concerns unrelated to supervised access should be directed to your lawyers.

 Access visits and exchanges are monitored.
 Any observations recorded are objective and are of the parent/child interaction.
 We do not make assessments.